 People have unique skills.
-One person plays golf, another quilts, and some are great a cooking.
+One person plays golf, another quilts, and some are great at cooking.
 Each person takes 3-5 minutes to teach the group about one of their skills.
-You will learn about your group and learn about a new skills.
+You will learn about your group and learn about new skills.

 4. Share Your Story

 Everyone answers the following five questions.
-Those that wish share their answers briefly.
+Those that wish to share their answers should do so briefly.
 If you have more time, people can ask questions.

 Where I grew up: